Online Casinos

 Legitimacy for players in the United States is demonstrated by licensing with state regulators and transparent operator documentation.
 Relevant regulators include the New Jersey Division of Gaming Enforcement, the Pennsylvania Gaming Control Board, the Michigan Gaming Control Board, and the Nevada Gaming Control Board, among others.
 Always verify a platform’s license, read the licensing details, and check for independent audits of random number generation where applicable.

-For an explanatory guide to licenses, seals, and regulatory signals, see Regulation and Licensing.
+For an explanatory guide to licenses, seals, and regulatory signals, see our regulation resources.

 Responsible Gambling: Tools and Support